verrazzano/docs/content/en/docs/setup/install/prepare/platforms/vcn-oci.md

 ---
-title: Configure a VCN for OCNE
+title: Configure a VCN in OCI
-linkTitle: Configure a VCN for OCNE
+linkTitle: Configure a VCN in OCI
-description: Set up a virtual cloud network for OCNE clusters on OCI
+description: Set up a virtual cloud network for clusters on OCI
 weight: 3
 draft: false
 ---

-Before you can create Oracle Cloud Native Environment (OCNE) clusters on Oracle Cloud Infrastructure (OCI), you'll need to configure a virtual cloud network (VCN) in your OCI compartment.
+Before you can create Oracle Cloud Native Environment (OCNE) clusters or Oracle Container Engine for Kubernetes (OKE) clusters on Oracle Cloud Infrastructure (OCI), you'll need to configure a virtual cloud network (VCN) in your OCI compartment.
 VCNs are software-defined networks that manage access to your cloud resources.

 See [Networking Overview](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm#network_landing) in the OCI documentation for more information.